 - Rain Poncho if you are going to a theme park because it always rains when you are at a theme park.
 Always.

 - Gopro: Make sure to bring a camera to document your adventures!
-I highly recommend a Gopro with waterproof casing.
+I highly recommend a Gopro with waterproof casing because you are likely to get wet or rained on during your time in Florida.

 - Bug Spray: Florida has more bugs than it does beaches.
 Please don’t forget your bug spray.
 The mosquitoes will carry you away happily if there is nothing stopping them.